 Susy Utzinger, born in 1969, has been actively involved in animal welfare for decades, especially in the pet and domestic animal sector.
 For fifteen years, she headed animal rescue organisations throughout Switzerland and their emergency centres, drove animal rescue vehicles and set up two Swiss animal shelters.
 As a freelance journalist and animal photographer, she regularly publishes papers on animal welfare issues in various Swiss and German media and gives lectures on a regular basis.
 In 1993 the committed animal rights activist was awarded the Elisabeth Rentschler Foundation's Animal Welfare Prize, followed over the years by other animal rights prizes and awards from various countries.

 In 1993 she also completed an ethology internship in the Wolf Park in Indiana (USA).
 Various specialist courses and further training followed.
 In 1996 Susy Utzinger completed a two-year study as an animal psychological consultant at the I.E.T. in Hirzel.
-After the foundation of the organization "TierRettungsDienst - Leben hat Vortritt" in 1993, the Zurich native started in 2000 with the foundation of the Susy Utzinger Foundation for Animal Welfare (SUST) to work increasingly for quality in animal welfare projects at home and abroad.
+After the foundation of the organization "TierRettungsDienst - Leben hat Vortritt" in 1993 (which she still heads today on an honorary basis as President of the Foundation Board), the Zurich native began to work more intensively for quality in animal welfare projects in Switzerland and many other countries in 2000 with the establishment of the "Susy Utzinger Foundation for Animal Welfare" (SUST).

 Susy Utzinger is currently Managing Director of the Susy Utzinger Foundation for Animal Welfare (based in Kollbrunn) and Chairman of the Board of Trustees of the foundation "TierRettungsDienst - Leben hat Vortritt" in Winkel near Bülach.